zenomt/rtmfp-cpp/test/README.md

   [Redirector](https://tools.ietf.org/html/rfc7016#section-3.5.1.4) for FlashCrypto
   that redirects any new incoming connection to one or more other addresses.
 * [`fcclient`](fcclient.cpp): A simple connection maker using `FlashCryptoAdapter_OpenSSL`
-  (but not RTMP-over-RTMFP messages or metadat).
+  (but not RTMP-over-RTMFP messages or metadata).
 Exercises opening to FlashCrypto EPDs with fingerprints, required hostnames, or RTMFP URIs.
 Exercises HMAC and Session Sequence Number negotiation.
 Sends a short burst and terminates after 30 seconds.
 Use with `echoserver`.
 * [`server`](server.cpp): A simple connection sink using PlainCrypto (no encryption) to